mjpitz/cognative/README.md

 **Goals**

 1. Reduce the complexity and number of systems operations staff is required to have expertise on.
-2. Maximizing the breadth of functionality they are able to support across BI and operations.
+2. Maximizing the breadth of functionality they are able to support across business intelligence and operations.
 3. Simplify the experience for developers.
 4. Enable companies to own their own data.
 5. Be flexible enough to support a variety of deployment models.

 ## Background

-I started cognativate as a recent reflection on the operation constraints faced by smaller organizations and how to make the best use of their skills and expertise.
+I started cognativate as a recent reflection on the operational constraints faced by smaller organizations and how to make the best use of their skills and expertise.
 Requiring operations staff to be experts on a large number of systems is not sustainable and will only lead to burn out.
-And yet, an increasing number of complex systems need to be run to support operations and business analytics.
+And yet, an increasing number of complex systems need to be run to support business intelligence and operations.

 The project name is a clever word play on words.
 It takes the acronym for the tech stack (COG) and joins it with "native".
 It came out of a discussion I had with [Tim Banks](https://github.com/timbanks) about the pitfalls of "traditional" operations tech stacks and how it's often short-sighted once you start to consider the broader needs of business intelligence.
 COG stands for **C**lickhouse, **O**penTelemetry, and **G**rafana.

 - [_Clickhouse_](#clickhouse) acts as our data warehousing layer storing logs, metrics, traces, as well as other business related data sets.
 Clickhouse comes with tons of integrations which makes it easy to source data from a variety of sources.
 - [_OpenTelemetry_](#opentelemetry) provides instrumentation for our ecosystem.
 Information can be collected from a variety of sources using vendor neutral solutions.
 It also offers support across a large number of languages, making it easy to add to any system today.
 - [_Grafana_](#grafana) provides our data exploration, visualization, and alerting layer.
 It can easily be integrated with solutions like PagerDuty, OpsGenie, BetterStack, and much more.